 The Khajuraho temples show a variety of subjects, including meditation, spiritual teachings, kinfolk, wrestling, royalty, and, most notably, sensual art.
 The temples are part of World Heritage Sites due to their spectacular displays of superb sculptures and great architectural expertise.
-The artefacts and design of the Khajuraho temples are stunning, detailed, and expressive.
+The artifacts and design of the Khajuraho temples are stunning, detailed, and expressive.
 It will surely leave you in amazement.

 Khajuraho temple groups are in three parts of the town as per their geographical location: Eastern, Western, and Southern.

-Ghantai Temple This Jain temple features a frieze depicting Mahavira's mother's 16 dreams, as well as a Jain goddess riding a winged Garuda.
+Ghantai Temple: This Jain temple features a frieze depicting Mahavira's mother's 16 dreams, as well as a Jain goddess riding a winged Garuda.

-Adinath Temple - It is devoted to Jain Tirthankar (God), Adinath, the temple is ornately decorated with carved sculptures.
+Adinath Temple: - It is devoted to Jain Tirthankar (God), Adinath, the temple is ornately decorated with carved sculptures.

 Kandariya Mahadeo Temple - This temple is adorned with a plethora of sculptures considered to be among the finest works of Indian art.

 Devi Jagdamba Temple - It is devoted to the Goddess Jagdamba.
-This temple is smaller and is finely proportioned.
+This temple is smaller and finely proportioned.
 It shows some of Khajuraho's best sculptures.
 It features three bands of sculptures, but the third one holds some most sensual works.

 Chaunsat Yogini is the Khajuraho group's lone granite temple.

 Chitragupta Temple - Facing the east direction, this temple is dedicated to the Sun God (Surya).